Robert Berdella: Search warrant

 Searching the house and grounds of 4315 Charlotte Street, investigators uncovered a human skull inside a closet on the second floor of his property, and a partially decomposed human head in the backyard.
 The search also uncovered several human vertebrae scarred by both hacksaw and knife marks stowed in a hallway, and several human teeth stowed in two envelopes.
 Both a hacksaw and a miter saw were discovered in the basement of the property, and a chainsaw was also found to be soiled with bloodstains, flesh, and pubic hairs.
-Luminol tests revealed that the floor of Berdella's basement, and two plastic trash barrels, were extensively bloodstained.
+Luminol tests revealed that the floor of Berdella's basement and two plastic trash barrels were extensively bloodstained.

-Three hundred and thirty-four Polaroid pictures and 34 snapshot prints of various men were also found in Berdella's house.
+The home was also found to have 334 Polaroid pictures and 34 snapshot prints of various men.
 These pictures showed Christopher Bryson and several other men both in life and in death; many of the images had been taken while the subjects were being tortured.
 The search also uncovered numerous restraints and sexual devices, pornographic literature, hypodermic needles, and a book on narcotics.
-Officers also discovered a stenographer's pad containing detailed torture logs that Berdella had maintained for each victim lying atop a chest of drawers.
+Officers also discovered a stenographer's pad containing detailed torture logs that Berdella had maintained for each victim, lying atop a chest of drawers.
 Several newspaper clippings from The Kansas City Star mentioning a missing young man named Jerry Howell, and a wallet and driver's license belonging to a missing person named James Ferris were discovered in a closet on the second floor of the property.